Lovkush-A/squash_elo/blog.md

 # ELO Rating for Squash

 ## Project Overview
 Using the ELO rating system and past few decades of squash match data, I created ratings that are superior to the current simplistic ratings used by the Professional Squash Association (PSA).
+Code for this project is available in the [GitHub repository for this project](https://github.com/Lovkush-A/squash_elo).

 The two main improvements ELO ratings provide over PSA ratings are:
 * In ELO, a person gets rating points based on who they play against, rather than which round of a tournament they reach.
 It is more impressive to beat the world's best player in Round 1, then to get to the quarter-final of a tournament by having a lucky draw.